JonathanBowker/fides-justice-datat-definition-language/docs/structures/getting-started.md

-# Getting Started with Judicial Electronic Data Interchange Language (JEDI)
+# Getting Started with Judicial Electronic Data Interchange (JEDI) language

 This guide provides a comprehensive walkthrough for implementing JEDI within your criminal trial case management system.

 ## Requirements

-- Basic understanding of MongoDB or Elasticsearch.
+- Basic understanding of NoSQL databases e.g. Firebase, MongoDB, Elasticsearch.
 - Knowledge of JSON or YAML for structuring data.
 - Access to an appropriate database environment.